 4 tablespoons of olive oil - use 6 tablespoons if you are using an additional leek for the decorative topping

 Top and tail the leeks, remove the outer layer and slice finely.
-Then chop the slices in half (see Cook's Notes above for more information).
+Then chop the slices in half.
 Now skip to step one of the recipe to fry the leeks and come back here while the leeks are cooking.

 Peel the hard skin from the ginger then finely grate.